MrSnor/Offline-Contact-Manager-using-Hono-and-Deno/README.md

 # Offline Contact Manager

-Introducing an Offline contact manager using Hono-Deno and no major JS frameworks.
+Introducing an Offline contact manager using Hono-Deno and no javascript frameworks.

 It is a simple contact manager that allows you to manage your contacts offline.